xmtp/xmtp-react-native/example/README.md

-# XMTP React Native Example App
+# XMTP React Native example app

 This basic messaging app has an intentionally unopinionated UI to help make it easier for you to build with.